Pal Pal Dil Ke Paas Movie Review: Karan Deol's Film Struggles To Stay Close To The Heart!

 The film could have been snipped shorter at the editing table, especially in the second half where melodrama seeps in.

-Out of all the songs in the film, it's Arijit Singh-Parampara Thakur's 'Pal Pal Dil Ke Paas' which tug at your heartstrings.
+Out of all the songs in the film, it's Arijit Singh-Parampara Thakur's 'Pal Pal Dil Ke Paas' which tugs at your heartstrings.
 We are listening to this one on loop, for sure!

 Watching Karan Deol-Sahher Bambba's 'Pal Pal Dil Ke Paas' is like trekking a mountain.
 It comes with its own highs and lows.
 While the film is appealing to the eyes, it falls short of being a memorable love trip because of the inconsistent plot.
 I am going with 2.5 stars.